Florida Parenting Time & Visitation

 parenting plan, rather than letting the court decide, are more likely to comply with

 the plan.
 We can help you create a plan that works.

-To schedule a consultation with Attorney Anne E. Raduns, call us in Ocala at 352-877-3786.
-Our firm represents clients throughout Central Florida.
+To schedule a consultation with Attorney Anne E. Raduns, call us at our

 Parenting Plans Should Be Specific And Flexible